kerberos-io/kerberos-docker/README.md

 ### How to use it?

 The tool we've created is a simple bash script which we called **dockeros**, and exposes a couple of methods; discussed below.
-By defining a couple input parameters, **dockeros** will do all the magic docker commandline for you.
+By specifying a number of parameters, **dockeros** will do all the magic dockering for you.
+This tool is still work in progress, so PR's and new features are welcome!

     git clone https://github.com/kerberos-io/docker
     cd docker/bin